ahhreggi/json-table-visualizer/README.md

 # JSON Table Visualizer

-Visualizes a table given as a JSON string containing its headers and values.
-Built for Leetcode's SQL problems.
+Visualizes a table given as a JSON string containing headers and row values.
+I built this specifically to help visualize input/output values for database problems on [Leetcode](https://leetcode.com/) (they use the specified format).

 <b><a href="https://ahhreggi.github.io/json-table-visualizer/" target="_blank">
    » View Live Project «